 The 13th Amendment to the Constitution of the United States was ratified on this date in 1865.

-The 13th Amendment to the Constitution of the United States was proposed to the legislatures of several states by the Thirty-eighth Congress on January 31, 1865. in a proclamation dated December 18, 1865, the Secretary of State declared to have been ratified by the legislatures of 27 of the 36 states.
+The Thirty-eighth Congress proposed the 13th Amendment to the Constitution of the United States to the legislatures of several states on January 31, 1865.
+In a proclamation dated December 18, 1865, the Secretary of State declared that it had been ratified by the legislatures of 27 of the 36 states.

 The dates of ratification were: Illinois, February 1, 1865; Rhode Island, February 2, 1865; Michigan, February 2, 1865; Maryland, February 3, 1865; New York, February 3, 1865; Pennsylvania, February 3, 1865; West Virginia, February 3, 1865; Missouri, February 6, 1865; Maine, February 7, 1865; Kansas, February 7, 1865; Massachusetts, February 7, 1865; Virginia, February 9, 1865; Ohio, February 10, 1865; Indiana, February 13, 1865; Nevada, February 16, 1865; Louisiana, February 17, 1865; Minnesota, February 23, 1865; Wisconsin, February 24, 1865; Vermont, March 9, 1865; Tennessee, April 7, 1865; Arkansas, April 14, 1865; Connecticut, May 4, 1865; New Hampshire, July 1, 1865; South Carolina, November 13, 1865; Alabama, December 2, 1865; North Carolina, December 4, 1865; Georgia, December 6, 1865.